jackjyq/HJPR/README.md

 - URL: /skills
 - Method: GET
-- Decription: get the list of skills in all courses, and the number of courses for each skill.
+- Content: Null

 ### Success Response

+Return the list of skills in all courses, and the number of courses for each skill.

 - CODE: 200
 - Content: